hardik2396/PDGIITR.github.io/about.md

 We meet twice a week.Please see our [Reading list](https://virajshah018.github.io/reading/) and [Schedule](https://virajshah018.github.io/schedule/) page for more details.
 Details about upcoming meets are posted on [Home](http://virajshah018.github.io).

-The group is open for undergrad students/researchers/professors.
-Please send an email to Hardik at <chauhanhardik23@gmail.com> if interested.
+The group is open for undergrad students/researchers.
+Please send an email to [Hardik](https://www.facebook.com/backpropagater) at <chauhanhardik23@gmail.com> if interested.